Amazing Race Suomi season 3: Casting

 Casting for this season took place at the end of 2024.

 Release

 Broadcast

 Upon the start of the production, the third season of Amazing Race Suomi was announced to premiere in November 2025.
 Mirko Baas, the head of Nelonen's domestic content, stated that the season was delayed from its typical October premiere due to the network's coverage of EuroBasket 2025.
 The first trailer for the season was published on the show's website on 24 October 2025.
-The third season is set to air weekly until the sixth episode on 20 December, after which it will take a two-week hiatus before resuming its weekly airing until the finale on 14 February 2026.
+The third season aired weekly until the sixth episode on 20 December, after which took a two-week hiatus before resuming its weekly airing until the finale on 14 February 2026.

 This season of Amazing Race Suomi had a behind-the-scenes podcast called Amazing-podcast hosted by contestants Mia "Millu" Haataja and Karoliina "Karo" Tuominen with episodes released on Supla following the broadcast release of each television episode.